-- If you are not the Enterprise domain administrator, you will need to work with that person to get the correct domain permissions to generate a sub CA. - Install the OpenSSL 0.9.8(x) toolkit (www.openssl.org) on a Windows or Linux computer.
+- ♦ If you are not the Enterprise domain administrator, you will need to work with that person to get the correct domain permissions to generate a sub CA. - ◆ Install the OpenSSL 1.0.1e toolkit (www.openssl.org) on a Windows or Linux computer.